spy-js/spy-js/README.md

 node spy.js
 ```
 and manually configure browser proxy settings to use spy-js URL, by default localhost:3546

+If tracing doesn't work:
+* make sure that browser proxy settings are using spy-js URL (by default localhost:3546)
+* make sure traced website scripts are not cached in browser (clear the cache if required)

 See sampleConfig.js as an example of configuration file.